muratcabuk/Notes/Linux/SpecialVariables.md

 - $? = The exit status of the last command executed.
 - $$ = The process number of the current shell.
 For shell scripts, this is the process ID under which they are executing.
 - $! = The process number of the last background command.
+- $_ =  means the last argument to the previous command.

+!
+Start a history substitution, except when followed by a blank, newline, carriage return, = or ( (when the extglob shell option is enabled using the shopt builtin).

+\[..\]

+**Word designators** are used to select desired words from the event.
+A : separates the event specification from the word designator. [..]

+\[..\]
+- n The n-th word.
+- ^ The first argument.
+That is, word 1.
+- $ The last word.
+This is usually the last argument, but will expand to the zeroth word if there is only one word in the line.

 ```